Environmental, Social, & Corporate Governance

 Dr. Francesca Cornelli is the dean of Northwestern University’s Kellogg School of Management, a position she has held since August 1, 2019.
 She is also a professor of finance and holds the Donald P. Jacobs Chair in Finance.
 Prior to that, she was a professor of finance and deputy dean at London Business School from 1994 to 2019.
 Dr. Cornelli’s research interests include corporate governance, private equity, privatization, bankruptcy, IPOs and innovation policy.
 She has been an editor of the Review of Financial Studies and previously served on the board of editors of the Review of Economic Studies and as an associate editor at the Journal of Finance.
 She is a research fellow at the Center for Economic and Policy Research, and previously served as a director of the American Finance Association.
 Dr. Cornelli has previously taught at the Wharton School of the University of Pennsylvania, the Fuqua School of Business at Duke University, The London School of Economics, the Indian School of Business in Hyderabad and the New Economic School in Moscow.
 She has also served as an independent board member of several global corporations, including Banca Intesa SanPaolo from 2016 to 2019, Telecom Italia from 2014 to 2018, American Finance Association from 2013 to 2016, and Swiss Re International and Swiss Re Holdings from 2013 to 2019.
 In January 2016 she helped create and became a board member of AFFECT, a committee of the American Finance Association designed to promote the advancement of women academics in the field of finance.

-Blythe Masters is an experienced financial services and technology executive and currently an Industry Partner at the private equity and venture capital firm Motive Partners.
+Blythe Masters is an experienced financial services and technology executive and currently a Founding Partner at the private equity and venture capital firm Motive Partners.
+Blythe is also CEO and Board member of Motive Capital Corp, and President of Motive Capital Corp II, the special purpose acquisition corporations sponsored by Motive’s funds.
 From March 2015 until December 2018, she was the chief executive officer of Digital Asset.
 Ms. Masters was previously a senior executive at J.P.
 Morgan, which she left in 2014 following the sale of the physical commodities business that she built.
 Ms. Masters was a member of the Corporate & Investment Bank Operating Committee and the firm’s Executive Committee.
 Positions at J.P.
 Morgan included Head of Global Commodities, Head of Corporate & Investment Bank Regulatory Affairs, CFO of the Investment Bank, Head of Global Credit Portfolio and Credit Policy & Strategy, Head of North American Structured Credit Products, Co-Head of Asset Backed Securitization and Head of Global Structured Credit.
 Ms. Masters has held a number of board positions throughout her career.
-She currently serves on the boards of directors of Phunware, Inc., including its audit committee, and of AP Moeller Maersk, including its technology and innovation committee.
+She currently serves as Board Member of A.P.
+Moller Maersk, GCM Grosvenor, Credit Suisse Group, and is also Board Chair of Credit Suisse Holdings (USA), Inc. She is an Advisory Board member for the US Chamber of Digital Commerce, Figure Technologies, and Maxex.
+She is a member of the Brookings Institution Taskforce on Financial Stability and P.R.I.M.E.
+Finance (the Hague-based Panel of Recognized International Market Experts in Finance).
 She previously served on the board of directors of Santander Consumer USA Holdings from June 2015 to July 2016.
 She is the former chairperson of the Global Financial Markets Association (GFMA), having served on this board from 2009 to 2014, and served as chairperson on the board of the Securities Industry and Financial Markets Association from 2004 to 2014.
 Ms. Masters has a B.A. in economics from the University of Cambridge.

 Samuel C. Scott III has served on the board of directors of BNY Mellon since 2003, where he currently serves as a member of its Audit Committee, its Human Resources and Compensation Committee, and is the chairperson of its Corporate Governance, Nominating & Social Responsibility Committee.
 Prior to his retirement in 2009, Mr. Scott served as Chairman, since 2001, Chief Executive Officer, since 2001, and President and Chief Operating Officer, since 1997, of Corn Products International, Inc., a leading global ingredients solutions provider now known as Ingredion Incorporated.
 Mr. Scott previously served as President of CPC International’s Corn Refining division from 1995 to 1997 and President of American Corn Refining from 1989 to 1997.
 In addition to his public board service, Mr. Scott also serves on the board of The Chicago Council on Global Affairs, the Board of Trustees of the Ringling College of Art and Design, the board of the Northwestern Medical Group and the board of the American Business Immigration Coalition.
 Mr. Scott served on the board of Motorola Solutions, Inc. from 1993 until 2019 and was its lead director from 2015 to 2019.
 Mr. Scott also served on the board of Abbott Laboratories from 2007 until 2020.
 Mr. Scott received both a Bachelor of Science degree and a Master in Business Administration degree from Fairleigh Dickinson University.